Impakter

 The Office of the UN High Commissioner for Human Rights (OHCHR) was first alerted to the misconduct of the Chinese authorities in Xinjiang in late 2017, when they received a multitude of reports of Uyghurs, Kazakhs and other minorities disappearing from their homes and communities.

-Since then, the High Commissioner, Michelle Bachelet, has received an onslaught of criticism for her slow and reserved handling of the investigation.
+Since then, the High Commissioner, Michelle Bachelet, has received criticism for her slow and reserved handling of the investigation.

 In the Photo: Satellite imagery evidence that shows newly built detention facilities in Xinjiang.
 Photo Credit: Australian Strategic Policy Institute/Xinjiang Data Project/Google Maps.

-The timing of the release of this report ahead of Bachelet’s departure alludes to the pressure the UN Human Rights Office could have been under from the Chinese Government to bury the report.
+The timing of the release of this report ahead of Bachelet’s departure alludes to the pressure the UN Human Rights Office could have been under from the Chinese Government to not release the report.

-From 2017 to now, the Chinese authorities continue to deny allegations of wrongdoing, and have lied repeatedly about the truth of their abuses in Xinjiang, with relentless attempts to prevent Bachelet from releasing the report.
+From 2017 to now, the Chinese authorities continue to deny allegations of wrongdoing, with relentless attempts to prevent Bachelet from releasing the report.

 Despite the UN offering to support China to implement recommended strategies addressing the concerns raised, the Chinese Government has opposed the report both vocally and in writing.

-In a detailed state response that labels the assessment’s findings as “disinformation and lies fabricated by anti-China forces,” the Government has accused the UN of “smearing and slandering China.”
+In a detailed state response that labels the assessment’s findings as “disinformation and lies fabricated by anti-China forces,” the Government says the UN report “smears and slanders China.”

 Related Articles: China Has Secret Jail For Uyghurs, Detainee Warns | American Companies Under Fire for Complicity in Uyghur Genocide